Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Abstract

 \section{Abstract}

-Pedestrian detection is crucial for tasks like autonomous driving and traffic surveillance.
-Most research focuses on visible images in daylight, but low-light conditions present unique challenges.
-Far InfraRed (FIR) sensors have recently been exploited for pedestrian detection in poor lighting.
-This study reviews recent advancements in low-light pedestrian detection methods, categorizing them from region-based to graph-based learning.
-It also highlights benchmark datasets for developing advanced pedestrian detection models in low-light environments.
+Pedestrian detection has become a cornerstone for several high-level tasks, including autonomous driving and video surveillance.
+There are several works focused on pedestrian detection using visible images, mainly in daytime.
+However, this task is very intriguing when the environmental conditions change to poor lighting or nighttime.
+Recently, new ideas have been spurred to use alternative sources, viz.
+Far InfraRed (FIR) temperature sensor feeds for detecting pedestrians in low-light.
+This study comprehensively reviews recent developments in low-light pedestrian detection approaches.
+It systematically categorizes and analyses various algorithms from region-based to non-region-based and graph-based learning methodologies by highlighting their methodologies, implementation issues, and challenges.
+It also outlines the key benchmark datasets that can be used for research and development of advanced pedestrian detection algorithms, particularly in low-light situations.

 \keywords{Deep learning\and low-light image processing\and machine learning\and pedestrian detection, surveillance}